fbpx

 Cross-cultural Management 101: Australia and Vietnam

 We get it.
-We know you understand the economic benefits of outsourcing lower value tasks to low cost resources overseas.
+We know you understand the economic benefits of outsourcing lower-value tasks to low-cost resources overseas.
 The benefits of the economic arbitrage involved is pretty simple to understand.
 In addition to the simple cost benefits, outsourcing can also be a gateway to improving efficiencies within your business and growing and scaling in a way that would not be financially responsible if you kept all of your operations onshore.

-Unfortunately, for many Australians the idea of working with people in other countries can make us a little apprehensive.
+Unfortunately, for many Australians, the idea of working with people in other countries can make us a little apprehensive.
 After all, we live on this massive island in the middle of the Pacific Ocean.
 Geographically, Australia is quite removed from the influences of other countries and their cultures.
 What if you weren’t Australian and, instead, you were running your business in Germany?
 It wouldn’t be much of a stretch to consider working with people in France, Switzerland, The Netherlands, Austria, Italy etc. After all, you can get in your car and drive to these places.
-You would probably have weekends away and longer vacations in these countries, have gotten to know the various cultures and picked up some of the language.
+You would probably have weekends away and longer vacations in these countries, have gotten to know the various cultures and picked up some of the languages.

 What’s different in the Australian context?
 You can’t drive.
 You have to get on a plane.
 It costs more time and money for us to explore nearby countries and learn about their cultures.
 But, everything else is pretty much the same.